Story and Photography: Rhett Kleine

 By some accounts, the Koli bloodlines on the seven islands of Mumbai stretch as far back as the stone age.
 Their people fished the waters of Maharashtra long before Alexander’s armies reached the tip of India or Asoka’s empire swept across the subcontinent.

 Generation after generation, the Koli have mended nets and hauled in their catch as the world around them changed.
 Great empires rose and fell around them like the ebb and flow of the tides.
-The Marata kings fought to kept the Mughals at bay, and the Portuguese traded the seven isles to the British as dowry for princess.
+The Marata kings fought to keep the Mughals at bay, and the Portuguese traded the seven isles to the British as dowry for a princess.

 These ancient mariners may have endured all this and more, but a century after the behemoth British land reclamation project that connected the islands into a single city, Mumbai’s Koli are now hemmed in by a towering metropolis that has corralled them into just 42 Koliwadas – a term that literally means ‘a home that opens to the sea.”
 The Kolis, like the ocean around them, are struggling to survive on the edge of an ever-expanding metropolis.

 Rivers choking with pollutants dribble into the sea on their doorstep, adding more plastic to the debris already floating on the surface of nearby bays and river-mouths once abundant with fish.
 The Kolis can only watch with trepidation, as precious fish breeding grounds disappear as wetland mangrove forests are cut down like weeds in a field all in the name of development.

 Yet, with their ancient gods by their side, the Koli remain resilient and are confident in their ability to weather this latest storm.